sweetberry/videojs-shuttle-controls/README.md

 - `playPauseKeys` (array of string): The keys to toggle between play and pause (default: `[' ', 'k']`)
 - `backwardKeys` (array of string): The keys to play backward (default: `['j']`)
 - `forwardKey` (array of string): The keys to play forward (default: `['l']`)
+- `inKey` (array of string): The keys to confirm the in point of loop
+- `outKey` (array of string): The keys to confirm the out point of loop
 - `backwardFrameKey` (array of string): The keys to step backward (default: `['ArrowLeft']`)
 - `forwardFrameKey` (array of string): The keys to step forward (default: `['ArrowRight']`)
 - `shiftMagnification` (number): The step magnification when using shift key (default: `10`)
 - `fps` (number): The video frame rate (default: `30`)
 - `playbackRates` (array of number): Set playbackRates.
 If you want to display in the control bar, set it to the player's playbackRates instead of here. (default: `[-10, -5, -2, -1, -0.5, 0.5, 1, 2, 5, 10]`)